In this section

 Make appropriate referrals:

-and approved by the Nursing Clinical Effectiveness Committee.
-Updated April 2015.
+The revision of this nursing guideline was coordinated by Helen Jowett, Trauma Service Manager, and approved by the Nursing Clinical Effectiveness Committee.
+Updated February 2023.